 Find out the latest news from the Ride for Mom.
-Don’t forget that the Third Annual Ride for Mom is taking place at Blackjacks Roadhouse & Games Room in Nisku on Saturday, May 11th, 2019.
+Don’t forget that the Fourth Annual Ride for Mom is taking place at Blackjacks Roadhouse & Games Room in Nisku on Saturday, Saturday, May 9, 2020.

 Here is the latest news from the Ride for Mom

 Cheque Presentation for the 2017 Ride for Mom

 The latest news from the Ride for Mom is that on Tuesday, July 11th, Krysta Shields of Blackjacks Roadhouse & Games Room presented Eoin Murray of the Alberta Council of Women’s Shelters (member of EDVSE) with a whopping cheque for $8148.50 that was raised during the inaugural Ride for Mom on May 13th.
 Although it was a soggy and chilly day, many brave riders came out to Blackjacks in support of a great cause.
 Let’s make the 2018 Ride for Mom even better, so we can help even more people in need.

 From all of us here at the Ride for Mom, we would like to send out a big thank you to all of you who registered, made donations, came on the ride, and helped us get the inaugural Ride for Mom off the ground to make it a success.
 We would especially like to thank our volunteers, who donated their time behind the scenes and at the stops to ensure we had a safe and successful ride.

 Thanks again, and see you on Saturday, May 11th, 2019.

 The Latest News from Around the Province

 By: Emma Graney